 With a result-oriented career graph, Agile Business Analysis does not only align your mindset towards agile practice, but also sharpens your decision-making, logical thinking, and other core analysis skills to strive in an ever-changing agile environment.

-Contribution BA Make to An Agile Team
+Contribution BA makes to an Agile Team

 An agile business analyst makes the following contribution to an agile team: